bvujovic/PingPongScore/README.md

 ## TODO
-- [x] Moving code for signal recognition to a new class
-- [x] Improving code comments
+- [ ] Make final form for the receiver device
-- [ ] Displaying score on 2 TM1637s
+- [ ] Display score on 2 TM1637s